 With most retirement accounts, you can’t access the money you contribute or any investment earnings before retirement age without incurring a 10% early withdrawal penalty, plus any applicable income taxes.

-One appealing trait of Roth IRAs is that you can access your contributions before retirement without penalty.
-If you want to withdraw investment earnings without tax or penalty before age 59½, at least 5 years must elapse between the beginning of the tax year of your first contribution and you must also meet one of the approved exceptions.1 Otherwise, you may be on the hook for the standard 10% early withdrawal penalty plus any applicable income taxes on previously untaxed dollars (i.e., your investment earnings).
+One appealing trait of Roth IRAs is that you can withdraw your contributions before retirement without tax or penalty.
+If you're under age 59½, you can withdraw investment earnings from your Roth IRA without tax or penalty as long as you have met the required 5-year aging period, and you're disabled or using for funds for a first-time home purchase up to $10,000.1 Otherwise, you may be on the hook for the standard 10% early withdrawal penalty plus any applicable income taxes on previously untaxed dollars (i.e., your investment earnings).

 With a Roth 401(k), the rules get a bit more complicated.
-For a Roth 401(k), you may be able to avoid early withdrawal penalties2 if the withdrawals qualify as a hardship withdrawal.3 If your plan allows you to make a non-hardship early withdrawal from your Roth 401(k), you'll likely need to make a "prorata" withdrawal that combines contributions and earnings and represents a proportion of earnings each contributed dollar has made.
+For a Roth 401(k), you may be able to avoid early withdrawal penalties2 if the withdrawals qualify as a hardship withdrawal provided certain conditions are met.3 If your plan allows you to make a non-hardship early withdrawal from your Roth 401(k), you'll likely need to make a "prorata" withdrawal that combines contributions and earnings and represents a proportion of earnings each contributed dollar has made.
 This means you’d have to make a withdrawal that includes your previously untaxed earnings, which might be taxed or penalized, depending on the situation for your withdrawal.

 While that makes early Roth 401(k) withdrawals more complicated, the Roth 401(k) does hold a unique advantage over the Roth IRA for early withdrawals.
 If you part ways with the company sponsoring your Roth 401(k) after you turn 55, you can access its contents for an early withdrawal penalty-free.
-You can also avoid taxes, if you first contributed to a Roth account at least 5 years before.
 Keep in mind that early withdrawals made from any type of retirement account miss out from potential future investment earnings.

 Withdrawals during retirement